LudgerKr/MyHugoUgo/README.md

 ### Projet town hall on internal server Hugo dev

-- Project realized in Hugo, HTML, CSS on a static site of a town hall (display of events, associations, members of the town council)
+Project realized in Hugo, HTML, CSS on a static site of a town hall (display of events, associations, members of the town council)
+- Run the server Hugo : hugo server -D

 #### Fixtures